Rethinking Impostor Syndrome™ Coach Training

 Recognize behaviors associated with impostor syndrome

-Access concrete, immediately usable tools that help them feel as bright and capable as they really are
+Understand and apply concrete, immediately usable tools that help them overcome impostor syndrome so they can feel as bright and capable as they really are

-The term impostor phenomenon (more commonly referred to as impostor syndrome) was first coined in 1978 by clinical psychologists Pauline Clance and Suzanne Ime.
-It describes a pattern of negating evidence of one’s skills, talents, and accomplishments and experiencing a persistent fear of being exposed as a fraud.
-Left unaddressed, this fear can lead to needless self-doubt, overwhelming anxiety and for some, depression.
+It describes a pattern of negating evidence of one’s skills, talents, and accomplishments and experiencing a persistent habitual fear of being exposed as a fraud.
+Left unaddressed, this fear can lead to needless self-doubt and for some, overwhelming anxiety and depression.

-Impostor syndrome isn’t just an “interesting self-help topic.”
 Impostor feelings lead to behaviors.
-Chronic procrastination, underperforming, over working, self-sabotage and other behaviors associated with impostor syndrome come at a high cost — personally and professionally.
-What’s more it prevents individuals from realizing their ideal selves.
+Chronic procrastination, underperforming, overworking, self-sabotage and other behaviors associated with impostor syndrome come at a high cost — personally and professionally.

 The Solution